 How to get started with Kitsu as an artist

 On your first connection, we encourage you to fill your contact information into your profile.
-Click on your name on the top right of the screen (1), then on Profile (2).
-You can also change the color of the Theme (3).
+Click on your avatar on the top right of the screen, then on Profile.
+You can also change the color of the Theme and hide or display the Support Chat.

 You can also define what kind of notification you want, email or slack.